pekkalacd/Introduction-to-Python/Lessons/Basic Syntax & First Program/README.md

 A doc-string is a type of string that is primarily used for documentation purposes.
 For any programmer, documentation is very important.
 Not just for understanding what a specific program or pieces of code do, but for trouble shooting it when it doesn't work.
 If you are writing a program in Python that is intended for other people to use then along with comments, doc-strings are definitely something to consider using.<br><br>

-Doc-strings are noted with **triple quotation marks** these can be both double quotations or single quotations.
+Doc-strings are noted with **triple quotes** these can be both double quotation or single quotation marks.
 Doc-strings can also be used to handle multi-line comments and multi-line strings in a simpler way than regular strings.
-For example, here we'll try to encapsulate Maya Angelou's Quote as a multi-line statement, breaking after the comma: <br>
+For example, here we'll try to encapsulate Maya Angelou's quote as a multi-line statement, breaking after the comma: <br>
 > You will face many defeats in life, but never let yourself be defeated.
 <br>